Alexander Goldstein (writer): Biography and work

-In 2002 moved into large-scale forms with Помни о Фамагусте (Remember Famagusta), a "novel in the Schlegelian sense."
+In 2002, moved into large-scale forms with Помни о Фамагусте (Remember Famagusta), a "novel in the Schlegelian sense."
 With time, he acquired the reputation of a refined stylist, erudite intellectual and thinker.

 He died from lung cancer in 2006, the same year that his last novel, Спокойные поля (Quiet Fields) was posthumously published.
 A volume of his selected prose appeared in Hebrew translation in 2009, though he has yet to be translated into English.

 The poet and essayist Alexei Tsvetkov remembered him with these words:...he had very few friends in the commonly accepted sense of the word – that is, people who could climb into each other's skin.
 He was one of those people who protect their own territory very well.
 Yet at the same time, as strange as it might seem, it was easier to talk with him than with many in this traditional "subcutaneous" category.

-Mikhail Shishkin has frequently praised Goldstein's work and cited him as an inspiration.
+Mikhail Shishkin praised Goldstein's work and cited him as an inspiration.
 In an English-language talk at the Harriman Institute of Columbia University, Shishkin said:For me now, the top of Russian literature is Alexander Goldstein. [...]
 I'm sure in fifty years here at Columbia University and other American universities all professors will consider our time, our epoch, the epoch of Alexander Goldstein.
 And we, writers, will be just contemporaries of Alexander Goldstein.
 We just shared with him the epoch. [...]
 And if you asked me, "What Russian writers are important and genius nowadays?", I would say: "Read Alexander Goldstein".

 Alexander Goldstein's wife – Irina Goldstein – was also a journalist.